Quentin-qha/Jedha/04_big_data/readme.md

 - **PySpark**: For large-scale data processing and transformation, enabling efficient handling of semi-structured data.
 - **Databricks**: A collaborative data platform that provides an interactive workspace for big data analytics and visualization.
 - **AWS S3**: Storage of the raw, semi-structured JSON dataset used in this project.
-- **Pandas** (optional, for minor data handling): To complement PySpark for lightweight operations where appropriate.
+- **Pandas**: (optional, for minor data handling): To complement PySpark for lightweight operations where appropriate.
 - **Databricks Visualization Tools**: For creating insightful charts and graphs directly within the notebook.
 - **Markdown**: For clear documentation and reporting within the notebook and on GitHub.